09:00 Registration (with Coffee & Tea)

 Denise Visser (Amsterdam) Neuroinflammation and more: PET and MRI in post-COVID patients (15')

-Juliana Nieuwland (Rijswijk) Progession of neuroinflammation and -pathology with increased neurofilament light levels in a SARS-CoV-2 non-human primate model (15')
+Juliana Nieuwland (Rijswijk) Persistent neuroinflammation and neuronal loss in a non-human primate model of SARS-CoV-2 infection (15')

-Felipe Correa da Silva (Amsterdam) Brain changes in ME/CVS; focus on the stress system and microglia (15')
+Felipe Correa da Silva (Amsterdam) Brain changes in Brain changes in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Focus on the stress and immune systems ; focus on the stress system and microglia (15')

 Session 19: Age related effects of substances of abuse: developmental and translational perspectives